Temp0jd/CS506-Socioeconomic_Cancer_Analysis_And_Predicion/README.md

 - Write final project report summarizing methods, results, and conclusions
 - Create a presentation with key insights and visualizations
 - Conduct peer reviews and finalize all deliverables

+## Midterm Report

+Preliminary visualizations of data.

+Detailed description of data processing done so far.

+Detailed description of data modeling methods used so far.

+Preliminary results. (e.g. we fit a linear model to the data and we achieve promising results, or we did some clustering and we notice a clear pattern in the data)